zayne-siew/FingerECoG-BCI/README.md

 │   ├── model.py
 │   ├── prepare_data.ipynb
 │   ├── run_lstm.ipynb
+│   └── train_sub1_lstm.ipynb
+│   └── train_sub2_lstm.ipynb
-│   └── train_lstm.ipynb
+│   └── train_sub3_lstm.ipynb
 ├── requirements.txt
+└── sub1.pth
+└── sub2.pth
-└── 0.5924338698387146.pth
+└── sub3.pth
 ```

 The `/data` folder contains all original and preprocessed data files used for training.
 This includes the cropped and up/down-sampled ECoG signals and the spectrogram conversion.

-The `/src` folder contains Jupyter notebooks used to preprocess the data (`prepare_data.ipynb`), and the two models - the vanilla autoencoder (`encoder_decoder.ipynb`) and the LSTM hybrid (`train_lstm.ipynb`, `run_lstm.ipynb`) - as described above.
+The `/src` folder contains Jupyter notebooks used to preprocess the data (`prepare_data.ipynb`), and the two models - the vanilla autoencoder (`encoder_decoder.ipynb`) and the CAE-LSTM hybrid (`train_subX_lstm.ipynb`, `run_lstm.ipynb`) - as described above.
 The remaining Python files are helper files used across the various Jupyter notebooks.

-The best-performing model has been saved into a `.pth` file which can be loaded for testing.
+The best-performing models per subject have been saved into their respective `.pth` files, which can be loaded for testing.

 ### How to Use